-At the discretion of the REB, additional requirements may include^{31,32}:
+At the discretion of the REB, additional requirements may include^{27,28}:

 - an assurance that new information that may affect a participant's decision to participate will be made available in a timely manner; - the basis for the subjects' selection as potential participants; - the identity of a qualified, designated representative who can explain scientific or scholarly aspects of the research.
-In the case of risks above the range of minimal risk, it may be advisable to have a representative independent of the research team in this role; - an individual outside the research team to contact regarding potential ethical issues in research;
+In the case of risks above the range of minimal risk, it may be advisable to have a representative independent of the research team in this role; - an individual outside the research team to contact regarding potential ethical issues in research; - an indication of who will have access to information collected on the identity of subjects, descriptions of how confidentiality will be protected, and anticipated uses of the data; - an explanation of the responsibilities of the subjects;

-30 Canadian Institutes of Health Research, Natural Sciences and Engineering Research Council of Canada, and Social Sciences and Humanities Research Council of Canada, Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans, December 2018.
+26 Canadian Institutes of Health Research, Natural Sciences and Engineering Research Council of Canada, and Social Sciences and Humanities Research Council of Canada, Tri-Council Policy Statement: Ethical Conduct for Research Involving Humans, December 2022.

-31 Freedman B, Fuks A, Weijer C. In loco parentis.
+27 Freedman B, Fuks A, Weijer C. In loco parentis.
 Minimal risk as an ethical threshold for research upon children.
 Hastings Center Report 1993;23(2):13-9.

-32 Levine RJ.
+28 Levine RJ.
 Ethics and regulation of clinical research 2nd ed.
-Baltimore, Urban and Schwarzenberg, 1986.
+Baltimore, Urban and Schwarzenberg,1986.